30 Tricky QA Interview Questions and Answers in 2023

 23. What is the Difference Between Functional and Non-Functional Testing?

-- Functional testing focuses on the client’s needs, whereas nonfunctional testing is based on the customer’s expectations.
+- Functional testing focuses on the client’s needs.

-- While nonfunctional testing confirms software performance, functional testing aims to validate program actions.
+- Functional testing aims to validate program actions.

 - Functional describes what the product performs, whereas Non-Functional describes how the product operates.